BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Horn of Gondor** `ACTIVE`

-A [war horn][War Horn], where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
-If they fail, Boromir wins the Duel roll.
+This is a Unique [war horn][War Horn].
+At the start of a Combat involving Boromir, if he is outnumbered in the Combat then he may blow the Horn of Gondor.
+If he does, then one enemy model involved in the Combat (chosen by their controlling player) must take a Courage Test.
+If the Courage Test is passed then the Combat is fought as normal.
+If the Courage Test is failed then no Duel Roll is made and Boromir automatically wins the Combat.

 - **The Banner of Minas Tirith** `PASSIVE`

-A [banner][Banner] with a range of 6".
-If a friendly Gondor Warrior model within range is involved in a Drawn Combat, and the Combat is tied at the Gondor Warriors' Fight value, they will automatically win (unless the enemy has the same special rule).
-Boromir does not suffer a -1 penalty in the Duel roll for carrying a [banner][Banner].
+This is a Unique [banner][Banner] with a range of 6".
+Boromir does not suffer the -1 penalty to his Duel Roll for carrying a [banner][Banner].
+Additionally, if a friendly Gondor Warrior model within range of the [Banner][Banner] of Minas Tirith is involved in a Drawn Combat, and the Combat is tied at the Gondor Warrior model's Fight Value (i.e., both sides have Fight Value 4 as their highest), then instead of rolling off to see who wins, the Gondor Warrior model wins instead.
+If both sides have a similar special rule, roll off as normal.

 - **Son of Gondor** `ACTIVE`

-In a turn in which he Charges, Boromir gains a +1 bonus To Wound when making Strikes.
+In a turn in which he Charges, Boromir gains a bonus of +1 To Wound when making Strikes.

 </div>